Risk Assessment Policy

 Policy Statement

-- The Senior Director, IT Security Operations and Assurance (or designees) is authorized to perform periodic information security risk assessments to determine areas of vulnerability and to initiate appropriate remediation.
+• The Senior Director of IT Security and Assurance (or designees) is authorized to perform periodic information security Risk Assessments to determine vulnerabilities and initiate appropriate remediation.

-- The risk assessment must include the systematic approach of estimating the magnitude of risks (risk analysis) and the process of comparing the calculated risks against risk criteria to determine the significance of the risks (risk evaluation).
+• The Risk Assessment must include the systematic approach of estimating the probability and impact of the risk and the process of analyzing the Inherent Risk score to evaluate the significance of the risk.

-- Risk assessments are performed periodically to address changes in security requirements and the risk situation (e.g., threats, vulnerabilities, impacts, risk evaluation, and data classification).
+• Risk Assessments are performed periodically to address changes in security requirements and the risk situation (e.g., threats, vulnerabilities, impacts).

 Definitions